-Three Months En December 31 2020 2019 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of the Partnership \$ 141 \$ 150 Administrative Services: Administrative services provided by UGI \$ 5 \$ 4
+Th Three Months Ended March 31, Six Mon Marc 2 021 2020 2021 2020 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of the Partnership \$ 144 \$ 147 \$ 285 \$ 297 Administrative Services: Administrative services provided by UGI \$ 7 \$ 6 \$ 12 \$ 10

 Platform Contribution Agreement.
 Pursuant to a Platform Contribution Agreement, on October 1, 2020, AmeriGas OLP sold the right to use certain business strategies, models, technology and other similar proprietary information used in operating its business to UGI Europe for \$9.
-Because the transaction was between entities under common control, the proceeds due to AmeriGas OLP in excess of the carrying value of such assets transferred was considered an equity transaction and, along with the related offsetting receivable, has been recorded in "Partners' capital" on the December 31, 2020 Condensed Consolidated Balance Sheet.
+Because the transaction was between entities under common control, the proceeds received by AmeriGas OLP in excess of the carrying value of such assets transferred was considered an equity transaction and has been recorded as an increase in "Partner's capital" on the March 31, 2021 Condensed Consolidated Balance Sheet.